SOQCSAdmin/SOQCS/README.md

 **Step 4**: Build the library. <br>
 Inside the library main SOQCS folder type <i>make</i>.
 This will build the library and all the examples.

-**MacOsX installation** <br>
-By default SOQCS is configured to work in a Linux environment.
-To build the library in MacOsX it is necessary to change the flags of the compiler in the compilers section of the configuration file conf.inc to those used by clang (the C++ compiler in Mac).
-Suggestions are already included in the form of commented text.
-Additionally, it is necessary to change in the file download.sh the line of code labeled as Linux by the one labeled as MacOsX.
-This changes the automated downloader needed for the Eigen3 install from wget (in Linux) to curl (in MacOsX).

 # 2.2 How to use it? #
 <p align="justify"> Five examples in C++ can be found in the <i>examples</i> subfolder.
 They can be compiled with the whole library following the instructions above or typing <i>make</i> within the examples folder after compiling the library.